Pediatric Asthma Care Clinic Q&A

 Pediatric asthma is the most common chronic disease affecting children.
 The bronchial tubes are very narrow in children and when they become inflamed, can restrict even further.
 Common symptoms associated with pediatric asthma include:

-Diagnosing children under the age of 6 years old is difficult due to lack of pulmonary function testing, as children under the age of 6 cannot typically do the test reliably, and due to an overlap of viral symptoms with asthma symptoms.
-A pediatric asthma diagnosis is based on asthma history, including recurrent episodes of wheezing, cough, difficulty breathing and chest tightness, and a physical exam confirming airway obstruction that improves with short acting beta agonist (SABA).
+Diagnosing children under the age of 6 is difficult due to a lack of pulmonary function testing, as children under the age of 6 cannot typically do the test reliably, and due to an overlap of viral symptoms with asthma symptoms.
+A pediatric asthma diagnosis is based on asthma history, including recurrent episodes of wheezing, cough, difficulty breathing, and chest tightness, and a physical exam confirming airway obstruction that improves with short-acting beta agonist (SABA).
 It may also be diagnosed due to the absence of an alternative explanation.
 The most common test used in diagnosing asthma is a lung function test, such as spirometry, which measures the air capacity of the lungs.

 Childhood asthma can go away, but not in all cases.
 As children grow, so do the airways in their lungs.
 This growth and widening of the airways can reduce symptoms in some children, and in some cases, even diminish completely.
 However, this is not the case for every child, as asthma symptoms can persist into adulthood.
 Sometimes if asthma goes away on its own, it was never there to begin with but was improperly diagnosed.
 This is rather common as asthma can be very difficult to diagnose, especially in children.
 This is due to a few reasons, such as other conditions or illnesses producing similar symptoms or young children not being able to clearly articulate their symptoms.

 If your child is experiencing symptoms of asthma and requires a diagnosis, or needs help managing their condition, come to SoCal Urgent Care today.
 Our kind and compassionate professionals are experienced in treating pediatric asthma and can help provide your little one with the care they need.
-For more information on our pediatric asthma care, call our office and get in touch with a member of our specialist team.
-To book an appointment with our pediatric asthma specialist, visit our website or speak with us over the phone today.
+For more information on our pediatric asthma care, Contact our office and get in touch with a member of our specialist team.
+To book an online appointment with our pediatric asthma specialist, visit our website or speak with us over the phone today.
+We are conveniently located at 710 S Brookhurst St. Suite A, Anaheim, CA 92804.
+We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Placentia CA, Stanton CA, and surrounding areas.